help-me-mom/ng-mocks/docs/articles/api/ngMocks/globalKeep.md

 description: Documentation about ngMocks.globalKeep from ng-mocks library
 ---

-`ngMocks.globalExclude` marks declarations, services and tokens to be avoided from the mocking process during creating mock modules.
+`ngMocks.globalKeep` marks declarations, services and tokens to be avoided from the mocking process during creating mock modules.

 The best place to do that is in `src/test.ts` for `jasmine` or in `src/setup-jest.ts` for `jest`.